Orange County man shot in head following disturbance not related to looting

 The victim and suspect knew each other and the shooting happened after a disturbance between the two the release said.

-A rumor began circulating on social media that the shooting may have involved a looter but the sheriff's office says this is not the case.
+A rumor began circulating on social media that the shooting may have involved a looter but the sheriff's office said this was not the case.

 The Texas Department of Public Safety has deployed more than 60 troopers to assist in Orange County the release said.